UDL & Special Education Considerations for Continuous Learning

 - Have you considered your clothing or lighting?
 Video conferencing etiquette recommends clothing that is not “busy” and provides ample contrast with your skin, and making sure there is enough light in the room that is sufficiently diffused to reduce or eliminate shadows.

-- Appropriate level of challenge
+- Provide grade level material with an appropriate level of challenge

 - Ensure clear expectations and objectives paired with detailed instruction

-- Live or recorded instruction
+- Offer live and/or recorded instruction

 - Create materials ahead of time and be prepared